neilgebhard/neilgebhard.com/posts/next-js-bandwagon.md

 To be fair, SSG and SSR are available in vanilla React too, but it has to be added manually.
 Why not have these features built into the framework? _That's what reducing complexity is all about._

-**SSG and SSR improve search engine optimization (SEO).**
+**SSG and SSR improve search engine optimization.**

-By removing client-side fetching, the content of your page is stable on initial load. _Google web crawlers see exactly what your users see._ There's no flickering.
+By removing client-side fetching, the content of a page is stable on initial load. _Google web crawlers see exactly what your users see._ There's no flickering.
 You're not left wondering if your page content loads in a timely manner.

 **Next.js has automatic code-splitting.**

-Code-splitting delays the load of certain files by dividing your app into small pieces of code. _It improves performance by making the client only download files the user needs._ This also prevents the initial requirement of downloading gigantic files.
+Code-splitting delays the load of certain files by dividing your app into small pieces of code. _It improves performance by making the client only download files the user needs._ This avoids the downloading of gigantic files.
 Also, having many small, individual files enables caching.

 **Next.js makes routing easier.**